2xAA/genmdm-editor/README.md

 #### `.ged` format

 This is a format for the genMDM Editor's internal state.
 It uses [`compress-json`](https://github.com/beenotung/compress-json) to serialise the internal state to a file.
-It saves the entire application state, including patches and editor settings.
-Use the **"LOAD STATE"** and **"SAVE STATE"** buttons to manage this state.
-Loading a .ged file will overwrite the editor's autosaved state immediately.
+It contains the entire application state, including patches and editor settings.

 ### State